Xingu Indigenous Park: Peoples

+serving as a key liaison between external partners and XIT communities.

 In the sixty years after contact with Von den Steinen, the Xingu peoples had been struck by alien diseases such as measles and influenza that reduced their small populations by two-thirds.
 The Villas-Bôas brothers completely reversed this decline through an agreement with Professor Roberto Baruzzi of a São Paulo teaching hospital, whereby for over fifty years teams of volunteer doctors have inoculated and tended the Xingu peoples to the highest medical standards.

 In June 1925 the British artillery Lt.-Colonel Percy Harrison Fawcett visited the upper Xingu with his son and son's friend, by the same trail and river route used by all previous visitors.
 They spent a few days with the Aweti and Kalapalo peoples before either being killed by one of these tribes or continuing their journey into the forest.
 A trained surveyor, Fawcett had between 1907 and 1911 mapped four boundaries for the Bolivian government.
 A devotee of spiritualism, he became convinced that the Amazon forests might contain a lost city of an extremely ancient 'superior' civilization.
 After distinguished service in the First World War, Fawcett spent several years pursuing his fantasy in the north-east and other parts of Brazil, before the 1925 incursion to the Xingu.
 The disappearance of a British lieutenant-colonel, seeking a mystical city in Amazonian forests, caused a media sensation.
 David Grann wrote an article about this exploration, followed by an expanded book, The Lost City of Z (2009).

 List of indigenous ethnic groups in the park, along with their respective populations as of 2011: